MicrosoftDocs/azure-stack-docs/azure-stack/user/network-virtual-appliance.md

 Each NVA has basic configuration requirements to function correctly on Azure Stack Hub.
 The following section provides the steps to verify these basic configurations.
 For more information, [contact the vendor of the NVA](https://support.microsoft.com/help/2984655/support-for-azure-market-place-for-virtual-machines).

 > [!IMPORTANT]
 > When using an S2S tunnel, packets are further encapsulated with additional headers.
 This encapsulation increases the overall size of the packet.
 In these scenarios, you must clamp TCP **MSS** at **1350**.
 If your VPN devices do not support MSS clamping, you can set the MTU on the tunnel interface to **1400** bytes instead.
+For more information, see [Virutal Network TCPIP performance tuning](/azure/virtual-network/virtual-network-tcpip-performance-tuning).

 ### Check whether IP forwarding is enabled on NVA